“Royal Dinner” at the Henry E. Huntington’s Mansion at San Marino Ranch (1926)

 Yellow, pink & white with lavender roses look beautiful together in a flower arrangement.
 Photo Credit: Nancy Armitage

 Amid all this splendor the tabletop was decorated with five low colorful floral arrangements.
-Though the single photograph in existence is black & white, Mr. Huntington’s preference was pink & white flowers (Arabella Huntington’s favorite), especially roses are widely acknowledged.
-The photo image shows the flower arrangements consisting of stock, blue larkspur, blue delphinium, ferns, roses, & passion flowers, all from the Huntington’s cutting flower garden.
-These delicate flowers were arranged in deeply etched & widely fluted, silver Victorian vases.
+Perfect low placement, so dinner guests can talk with one another across the table.
+Though the single photograph in existence is black & white, Mr. H. E. Huntington’s preference was pink & white flowers (Arabella Huntington’s favorite), especially roses are widely acknowledged.
+The photo image shows the flower arrangements consisting of stock, blue larkspur, blue delphinium, ferns, colorful and fragrant roses, & passion flowers, all from the Huntington’s flower cutting garden (located where the herb garden is now at the Huntington Library San Marino CA).
+These delicate flowers were arranged in deeply etched & widely fluted, Victorian silver vases.

-The Gilded Age French sterling silver “Epergne” was elegant centerpiece, usually filled with fresh fruit (from the Ranch), grapes, sugared fruit & berries & candies.
+The Gilded Age French sterling silver “Epergne” was elegant centerpiece, usually filled with fresh fruit (from the Ranch), grapes, sugared fruit, berries & candies.
 From the photo, they used it for fresh flowers & had some silver biscuit baskets at each end of the table filled with fresh fruit.
-They had (2) 9-candle English Sheffield (double decker made by Sheffield Silver Co.) silver candelabras on each side of the elegant silver “Epergne”.
+They had (2) 9-candle English Sheffield (double decker made by Sheffield Silver Co.) silver or George III candelabras on each side of the elegant silver “Epergne”.
+The Huntingtons also collected mass quantities of Gorham silver, stored safely in the walk in safe in the Butler’s pantry.
 Photo Credit: Nancy Armitage

-In the Edwardian style of the day, a silver centerpiece, a French Epergne filled with flowers & fruit, sat at the center of the tableThe center of the elegant epergne, a vase filled with flowers, with 4 epergne silver extensions would have been filled with sugared fruits (citrus & oranges) & nuts (pecans, pistachio, & walnuts) proudly from the San Marino Ranch.
-Flanking the Epergne were two doily-lined, silver baskets filled with exotic summer fruit – juicy plums, sweet grapes, fragrant nectarines, & mangos from Mr. Huntington’s lath house.
+In the Edwardian style of the day, a silver centerpiece, a French Epergne filled with flowers & fruit, sat at the center of the tableThe center of the elegant epergne, a vase filled with fresh flowers, with 4 epergne silver extensions would have been filled with sugared fruits (citrus & oranges) & nuts (pecans, pistachio, & walnuts) proudly from the San Marino Ranch.
+Flanking the Epergne were two doily-lined, silver baskets filled with exotic summer fruit – juicy plums, sweet grapes, fragrant nectarines, & mangos from Mr. “Edwards” Huntington’s lath house.
+All things he was very proud of.

-This b/w photo of Mr. H. E. Huntington’s Dining Room Table just before the “Royal Dinner” at his Mansion on the San Marino Ranch.
-Notice the 3 large Romney painting on the walls, ornate Georgian 9-light candelabras with covers; the pretty French Baccarat crystal glasses, & silver baskets of fruit.
+This b/w photo of Mr. H. E. Huntington’s Dining-Room Tablescape just before the “Royal Dinner” at his Huntington Mansion on the San Marino Ranch.
+Notice the 2 massive Romney paintings on the walls.
+On the Dining-room table: 2 ornate silver 9-light Georgian III or Sheffield candelabras with covers/shades; the pretty French Baccarat crystal glasses, & silver baskets of fruit or muffins or bread rolls.
 Photo Credit: p.144 of Wm.
-Hertrich’s Book: The Huntington Botanical Gardens Personal Recollections.
+Hertrich’s Book: The Huntington Botanical Gardens Personal Recollections, Original photo at the Huntington Library San Marino, CA.

 The Huntingtons French Baccarat etched crystal glasses twinkled on the dining table.
 The Huntingtons had several crystal patterns in their glassware collection.
-But for the Royal Visit, they used their new Baccarat crystal (purchased in 1925 & sent to the ranch).
-Each “cover” or dinner place was lined with assorted crystal & chinaware.
+But for the Royal Visit, they used their new Baccarat crystal (purchased in 1925 & sent to the San Marino Ranch).
+Each “cover” or dinner place was lined with assorted fine crystal glassware & fine bone chinaware.
 For each diner, there were French Baccarat Goblets: water goblets, sherry goblet, (for the soup course), white wine goblet (for the fish or poultry course), red wine goblet (for the entrée course), & Champagne goblet set at each cover (place setting).
-Records show that Mr. Huntington purchased a large amount of Baccarat crystal stemware & finger bowls in 1925.
-The invoice shows that the Baccarat was delivered to his New York mansion on Fifty-Seventh Street & then shipped off to the Huntington Ranch in sunny southern California.
+Records show that Mr. H.E.
+Huntington purchased a large amount of Baccarat crystal stemware & finger bowls in 1925.
+The invoice shows that the Baccarat was delivered to his Huntington New York mansion on Fifty-Seventh Street & then shipped off to the Huntington’s Ranch in sunny southern California.

 A silver Gorham Tomato Server; pattern “Buttercup” .
 Photo Credit & art: Nancy Armitage